koesan/Autonomous_Driving_With_Lane_Detection/README.md

 Bu proje, Carla otonom sürüş simülatörünü kullanarak bir şerit tespit sistemi göstermektedir.
 Amacımız, şerit çizgilerini tespit ederek simülasyondaki bir aracı tespit edilen şeride göre yönlendirmektir.

 ***
+## Project Overview

+The project consists of these main components:

+- **Carla Simulator Setup**: The code connects to the Carla server, loads a map, spawns a vehicle, and attaches a camera sensor to capture images.
+- **Lane Detection**: Camera images from the vehicles perspective are processed to detect lane markings.
+- **Perspective Transformation**: images are transformed into a bird-eye view to make lane detection easier.
+- **Sliding Window Technique**: A sliding window algorithm is applied to locate lane pixels in the processed images.
+- **Polynomial Fitting**: Detected lane pixels are fitted to a second-degree polynomial representing lane lines.
+- **Curvature Calculation**: curvature of the lane lines and the vehicle’s position within lane are calculated.
+- **Vehicle Control**: steering and speed of vehicle are controlled based on detected lane to keep the vehicle centered.

+***
 ## Proje Genel Bakış

 Proje şu ana bileşenlerden oluşmaktadır: